 Muhammad Ali, known as “The Greatest”, was one of boxing’s most popular fighters ever and was even named “Sportsman of the Century.”
-His fights received huge attention and were some of the most watched sporting events of all time, with numbers in the billions.
+His fights received huge attention and were some of the most watched sporting events of all time, with numbers as high as one billion.

 8. UEFA Champions League – 380 Million Viewers

 Soccer is the most popular sport in the world and the UEFA Champions League Final is one of its biggest events.
 The top teams in Europe battle all season to be one of two teams in this prestigious championship match.
 This year’s Champions League Final will play out in Ataturk Olympic Stadium in Istanbul, Turkey, providing travelers with the perfect reason to visit this popular travel destination.